-No one that likes watches doesn't like cool gadgets.
+No one who likes watches doesn’t like cool gadgets.
 Gadgets are little morsels of functional goodness.
 Items designed specifically for the purpose of doing one or more things (aside from sitting there).
 Gadgets can be tools, but can also be so much more.
-So if you don't like cool gadgets, then stop reading.
-But if you do, then this new line of products from Canadian Veldini will certainly evoke an audible "cool" from you.
+So if you don’t like cool gadgets, then stop reading.
+But if you do, then this new line of products from Canadian Veldini will certainly evoke an audible “cool” from you.

 Do you remember playing with spy toys as a kid?
 Those plastic things that you wished came in professional quality?
 Well I remember, and I think most of the real stuff was reserved for the CIA, and alike agencies.
 And now, when I am (publicly) too old to play with toys, comes Veldini with its Q watches.
 Three models are due for release, the Q; Outdoor, Spy, and Everyday.
 Further the watches will come in three materials, sterling Silver, yellow gold, and rose gold.
 Prices depend on the material used and will range from $2,000 to $15,000 dollars.

 So lets talk about what these watches will do, as that is certainly the main attraction.
 Each of the different types (i.e., Spy, Outdoor, and Everyday) has a different tool card that slides out of the watch.
 Feasibly, you could have one watch and three different interchangeable tool cards.
 Though it is unclear whether the watches will be sold in this way.
 The cards are very similar to the Victorinox SwissCard that came about a while ago.
 That was a credit card shaped pocket tool, with various implements that either folded out of it or detached.
 It is basically a flat pocket knife with 13 tools in it.
 Victorinox proved that you could make functional device that was flat, but they never stuck it into a watch, even though they make a line of Swiss Army branded watches.
 Note to Victorinox, make pocket knife watches.